The Fredholm index for operators of tensor product type: Introduction

 \section{Introduction}

-The Fredholm index is a fundamental and well-studied functional analytic invariant.
-In this note we investigate a class of pseudodifferential operators which can be classified as being of \emph{tensor product type} and are usually referred to as \emph{bisingular operators} in the literature.
-The calculus of bisingular pseudodifferential operators contains in particular the tensor product $P_1 \otimes P_2$, where $P_1, P_2$ are pseudodifferential operators on closed manifolds $M_1$ and $M_2$, respectively.
+In this note we investigate a class of bisingular pseudodifferential operators.
+The calculus of bisingular pseudodifferential operators addresses the fact that the tensor product $P_1 \otimes P_2$ in general does not furnish a classical pseudodifferential operator, where $P_1, P_2$ are operators on closed manifolds $M_1$ and $M_2$, respectively.
 Another example studied in \cite{rodino} is the so-called \emph{vector valued tensor product}, denoted by $P_1 \sharp P_2$.
-One of the well-known properties of the Fredholm index is its behavior on such vector valued tensor products of operators: If $P_1, P_2$ are pseudodifferential operators acting on Sobolev spaces as bounded operators, then the product formula $\ind(P_1 \sharp P_2) = \ind(P_1) \ind(P_2)$ holds, cf. \cite{palais}.
-For an elliptic pseudodifferential operator $P \in \Psi^m(M, E_1, E_2)$ on a closed manifold $M$ and acting on the sections of vector bundles $E_j \to M$, the Atiyah-Singer index theorem yields a formula of $\ind(P)$, expressing the index in terms of characteristic classes depending on the stable homotopy class of the principal symbol of $P$, \cite{as}, \cite{asIV}.
-A classical and natural question is to consider more general tensor products, i.e. operators contained in the completed projective tensor product $\Psi^{m_1}(M_1) \potimes \Psi^{m_2}(M_2)$ on two closed manifolds $M_1, M_2$, which are Fredholm and to determine how the Fredholm index of such a generalized tensor product behaves, cf. \cite{asIV}.
-The calculus of bisingular operators is a suitable model for operators of tensor product type.
-It was first described in \cite{rodino}.
-The bisingular operators appear in the consideration of boundary value problems on bicylinders and are also relevant in the study of Toeplitz operators.
-These operators have been studied in various publications, cf. \cite{bgpr}, \cite{bs}, \cite{nr}.
+One of the well-known properties of the Fredholm index is its behavior on such vector valued tensor products of operators: If $P_1, P_2$ are elliptic operators acting on Sobolev spaces as bounded operators, then the product formula $\ind(P_1 \sharp P_2) = \ind(P_1) \ind(P_2)$ holds, cf. \cite{palais}.
+For an elliptic pseudodifferential operator $P \in \Psi^m(M, E_1, E_2)$ on a closed manifold $M$ and acting on the sections of vector bundles $E_j \to M$, the Atiyah-Singer index theorem yields a formula of $\ind(P)$, expressing the index in terms of characteristic classes depending on the stable homotopy class of the principal symbol of $P$, \cite{as,asIV}.
+A classical and natural question is to study more general tensor products which are Fredholm and to determine how the Fredholm index of such a generalized tensor product behaves, cf. \cite{asIV}.
+The calculus was first described in \cite{rodino}.
+These operators appear in the consideration of boundary value problems on bicylinders and are also relevant in the study of Toeplitz operators cf. \cite{bgpr, bs, nr}.
 It is our aim in this note to investigate the index problem, originally stated in \cite{rodino} as well as \cite{asIV}.